WPA Slave Narrative Collection: Origins and inspiration

 After 1916, The Journal of Negro History published articles that in part had to do with the African American experience of slavery (as opposed to the white view of it).
 This resulted in several efforts to record the remembrances of living former enslaved individuals, especially as the survivors of the generation born into slavery before Emancipation in 1865 were declining in number.

 The earliest of these were two projects began in 1929, one led by Charles S. Johnson at Fisk University and a second by John B. Cade at Southern University, called "Opinions Regarding Slavery - Slave Narratives."
 In 1934 Lawrence D. Reddick, one of Johnson's students, proposed a federally-funded project to collect narratives from formerly enslaved individuals through the Federal Emergency Relief Administration, which was providing work opportunities for unemployed people as part of the first wave of New Deal funding.
 This program, however, did not achieve its ambitious goals.
 Several years passed before narratives began to be collected again.

 Although some members of the Federal Writers' Project were aware of Reddick's project, the FWP slave narrative collection was more directly inspired by the collections of folklore undertaken by John Lomax.
-Carolyn Dillard, director of the Georgia branch of the Writers' Project, pursued the goal of collecting stories from persons in the state who had been born into slavery.
-A parallel project was started in Florida with Lomax's participation, and the effort subsequently grew to cover all of the southern states (except Louisiana) and several northern states.
-In the end, Arkansas collected the largest volume of slave narratives of any state.
+The FWP at the time was creating a series of folk anthologies to capture American life and appointed Lomax to direct activities of such a project, Lomax pioneered the interview method and placed emphasis on collecting Life-history as corollary material.
+Carita Doggett Corse was appointed head of the FWP branch in Florida in 1935 and, having recalled interviewing an ex-slave years earlier while working on a history of Fort George Island, suggested using the two interview former slaves and would send members of the Florida FWP's black writers' unit, including Zora Neale Hurston, to interview former slaves.
+A parallel but unrelated project was carried out by Carolyn Dillard, director of the Georgia branch of the Writers' Project, pursuing the goal of collecting stories from persons in the state who had been born into slavery with specifically black members of the FWP being sent to conduct interview.

+In March of 1937 several of the Florida slave interviews were forwarded to Washington, the interviews intrigued Lomax who saw the preservation value in them, and he would propose that a similar effort be conducted in the rest of the southern states.
+The collection of slave narratives formally began on April 1st, 1937, when instructions directing southern FWP branches to begin interviewing former slaves.
+In 1938 Benjamin A. Botkin would take over from Lomax.